 5.2.
-The Philosophy of Practical Reason.
-Ruth Chang and I have been co-editing the Routledge Handbook of Practical Reason, which is the first book of its kind dedicated to recognizing an area of philosophy that we call the philosophy of practical reason.
+The Handbook of Practical Reason.
+Ruth Chang and I have been co-editing the Routledge Handbook of Practical Reason, which is the first book of its kind dedicated to the area we call the philosophy of practical reason.
 The original proposal for the volume can be found here, though there have been changes to authors and topics.
 The volume will likely be published in early 2019.
-Contributors include Elizabeth Anderson, Chrisoula Andreou, Nomy Arpaly, Michael Bratman, John Broome, Sarah Buss, Agnes Callard, Ruth Chang, David Copp, Jonathan Dancy, Stephen Darwall, David Enoch, Anton Ford, Patricia Greenspan, Elizabeth Harman, Sally Haslanger, Pamela Hieronymi, Errol Lord, Coleen Macnamara, Jennifer Morton, Margaret O'Little, Derek Parfit, Sarah Paul, Wlodek Rabinowicz, Peter Railton, Connie Rosati, Geoffrey Sayre-McCord, T. M. Scanlon, Tamar Schapiro, David Sobel, Michael Stocker, me, Sergio Tenenbaum, Valerie Tiberius, R. Jay Wallace, Natalia Washington, Monique Wonderly and David Wong.
+Contributors include Elizabeth Anderson, Chrisoula Andreou, Nomy Arpaly, Michael Bratman, John Broome, Sarah Buss, Agnes Callard, Ruth Chang, David Copp, Jonathan Dancy, Stephen Darwall, David Enoch, Patricia Greenspan, Elizabeth Harman, Sally Haslanger, Pamela Hieronymi, Errol Lord, Coleen Macnamara, Jennifer Morton, Margaret O'Little, Derek Parfit, Sarah Paul, Wlodek Rabinowicz, Peter Railton, Connie Rosati, Geoffrey Sayre-McCord, T. M. Scanlon, Tamar Schapiro, David Sobel, Michael Stocker, me, Sergio Tenenbaum, Valerie Tiberius, R. Jay Wallace, Natalia Washington, Monique Wonderly and David Wong.
 It will be dedicated to the memory of Derek Parfit.

 5.3.
 Kantian Philosophy of Practical Reason and 'Constructivism'.
-A couple of years ago, I published a long study of John Skorupski's book The Domain of Reasons in Philosophical Quarterly that I called 'Spontaneity, Apriority, and Normative Truth'.
-It focused on what I take to be the uncomfortable interaction between Skorupski's 'spontaneity'-based epistemology of normativity and his non-naturalist metaphysics of normativity, which I don't think sit well with each other.
-While Skorupski's approach is deliberately Kantian in many ways, the book contained virtually no discussion of the kind of broadly constructivist Kantian approach found in writers like Korsgaard and Markovits.
-I argued that Skorupski's metaphysics should become Kantian in this further way if it is to sit well with his metaphysics.
+A couple of years ago, I published a long but selective study of John Skorupski's Domain of Reasons in Philosophical Quarterly that I called 'Spontaneity, Apriority, and Normative Truth'.
+It focused on what I take to be the uncomfortable interaction between Skorupski's 'spontaneity'-based epistemology of normativity and his non-naturalist metaphysics of normativity.
+While Skorupski's approach is Kantian in many ways, the book contains little discussion of the constructivist Kantian approach found in writers like Korsgaard and Markovits.
+I argued that Skorupski's metaphysics should become Kantian in this further way if it is to sit well with his epistemology.

 Skorupski wrote a response arguing that this approach isn't really Kantian, and that we shouldn't accept any view worth calling 'constructivist'.
 But I hope to stand by my earlier claims.
-Indeed, in re-reading Kant as an inspiration for my views in epistemology, I've become persuaded that Skorupski indeed may be wrong about Kant, and that 'constructivism' isn't such a bad label for some of Kant's claims.
-These are claims for which I hope to argue in future work, though it may wait until after my papers on Kantian epistemology have been (hopefully, someday) accepted for publication.
+In re-reading Kant as an inspiration for my views in epistemology, I've become persuaded that Skorupski may be wrong about him, and that 'constructivism' isn't such a bad label for some of Kant's ideas.
+These are claims for which I hope to argue in future work.

 5.4.
 Constitutivism, Reasons Fundamentalism, and the Right Kind of Reasons Problem.
-In joint work with Errol Lord, I have been pursuing an independent argument in favor of the constitutivist view that normativity is grounded in the constitutive standards of correctness of certain kinds of attitudes (of which Kantian constructivism is one version).
+In joint work with Errol Lord, I have been pursuing an independent argument for the constitutivist view --- of which Kantian constructivism is one version --- that normativity is grounded in the internal standards of correctness of certain kinds of attitudes.
 In 'Reasons: Right, Wrong, Normative, Fundamental', Lord and I argue that this constitutivist view is the best solution to a new problem for reasons-based approaches to normativity that we call the right kind of reasons problem.
-We argue that the best solution to the more familiar wrong kind of reasons problem for reasons-based analyses of other normative statuses (e.g., the buck-passing account of value) implies that not all reasons are genuinely normative, and hence that there is a further problem for reasons-based theorists to explain the difference between reasons of the kind that are suited to ground genuine normativity (reasons of the right kind in a strong sense) and the reasons that aren't.
-Constitutivism provides the best account of this difference that is consistent with the strictures of the reasons-based approach to normativity.
+We argue that the best solution to the more familiar wrong kind of reasons problem for reasons-based analyses of other normative statuses (e.g., the buck-passing account of value) implies that not all reasons are genuinely normative, and hence that there is a need for reasons-based theorists to explain the difference between the reasons that are suited to ground genuine normativity (reasons of the right kind in a strong sense) and the reasons that aren't.
+Constitutivism provides the best account that is consistent with the internal strictures of the reasons-based approach, we argue.

 6. Miscellaneous Work

-Another publication of mine --- 'The Illusion of Discretion' --- is more closely related to my interests in normativity, but doesn't fit neatly into any of the above categories.
-This paper considers a permissivist thesis I call Discretion, which says that if one has sufficient evidence for p, it can be epistemically permissible for one either to believe p or to be agnostic on whether p.
+Another publication of mine--The Illusion of Discretion'--is more closely related to my interests in normativity, but doesn't fit neatly into any of the above categories.
+This paper considers a moderate permissivist thesis I call Discretion, which says that if one has sufficient evidence for p, it can be epistemically permissible for one either to believe p or to be agnostic on whether p.
 Many epistemologists treat Discretion as a datum.
 But as several writers have argued, if it is true, it may have important implications for whether we can exercise direct control over our doxastic attitudes without irrationality.
 Roughly, the thought is that if sufficient evidence does not decide whether we should believe or be agnostic, we can simply will to go either way with no irrationality.
 My paper argues that this thesis is false, and that far from supporting this sort of doxastic control, its truth would actually undermine doxastic control of the kind worth wanting.

 An Epistemic Non-Consequentialism